Sapna127/CP-Lite/STL/Vectors/README.md

 Some common Iterators used in Vector are :

-begin() – Returns an iterator pointing to the first element in the vector <br>
-end() – Returns an iterator pointing to the theoretical element that follows the last element in the vector rbegin() – Returns a reverse iterator pointing to the last element in the vector (reverse beginning).
-It moves from last to first element <br>
-rend() – Returns a reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end) <br>
-cbegin() – Returns a constant iterator pointing to the first element in the vector. <br>
-cend() – Returns a constant iterator pointing to the theoretical element that follows the last element in the vector. <br> crbegin() – Returns a constant reverse iterator pointing to the last element in the vector (reverse beginning).
-It moves from last to first element<br>
-crend() – Returns a constant reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end)<br>
+begin() – Returns an iterator pointing to the first element in the vector <br> <br> end() – Returns an iterator pointing to the theoretical element that follows the last element in the vector<br> <br> <br> rbegin() – Returns a reverse iterator pointing to the last element in the vector (reverse beginning).
+It moves from last to first element <br><br> rend() – Returns a reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end) <br><br> cbegin() – Returns a constant iterator pointing to the first element in the vector. <br><br> cend() – Returns a constant iterator pointing to the theoretical element that follows the last element in the vector. <br> <br> crbegin() – Returns a constant reverse iterator pointing to the last element in the vector (reverse beginning).
+It moves from last to first element<br><br> crend() – Returns a constant reverse iterator pointing to the theoretical element preceding the first element in the vector (considered as reverse end)<br><br>